Singh-Prakash07/Notes/start with JavaScript/02 Data type.md

 str.slice(-8, 3)  // pra
 str.slice(-7, 0)  // ''          // since 0 is first character and it exclude 0.
-str.trim()   // remove space from both side of string. there concept of start and end also. str.replace('a', 'it')  // 'pritkitsh'     replace all occurance of first char. with second char str.includes('sundar')   // return true if present else flase. str.split("a")  // return an array ['pr', 'k', 'sh']        , spliter will be in double quote("").
+str.trim()   // remove space from both side of string. there concept of start and end also. str.replace('a', 'it')  // 'pritkitsh'     return new string with replaced first occurance of first char. with second char, we replaceAll option too. str.includes('sundar')   // return true if present else flase. str.split("a")  // return an array ['pr', 'k', 'sh']        , spliter will be in double quote("").
 ```